Chris McCormick, Criminology mccormic@stu.ca ... or drchris

 sem2: 3103Qual2 3563Visual 3703Toxic

-The hybrid format is interactive and indepth.
-Courses blend face-to-face interaction, with online asynchronous activity, such as video ppts, study guides, and engagement exercises.
-Using the text and posted materials timeshifts class into a more flexible reality.
+Courses are in-person, and use a hybrid format which is interactive and indepth.
+Courses blend face-to-face interaction, with online asynchronous activity, such as video ppts, study guides, and engagement exercises, andtimeshifts class into a more flexible reality.

 Orientation video 14mins